Housing initiatives and strategies

 The Northern Territory Government is improving Aboriginal housing in 73 remote communities by investing $1.1 billion from 2016-2017 – 2026-2027 through the Remote Housing Investment Package: Our Community.
 Our Future.
 Our Homes.

-The centre will offer amenities such as laundry, toilet and shower facilities as well as meal services.
-It will also support recreational activities, in-reach services from multiple organisations and case management and referral services.
+The BPC will offer amenities such as laundry, toilet and shower facilities as well as basic meal services.
+It will also support recreational activities, in-reach services from multiple organisations and case coordination and referral services.

-Operating on weekdays during business hours, the BPC will be an alcohol restricted area and is part of the NT Government’s five point plan to tackle anti-social behaviour.
+Operating on weekdays during business hours, the BPC will be an alcohol restricted area.

 Where will the centre be located?